Meatballs And Orzo come together in one pot for a creamy, Italian-seasoned dinner with easy one-ingredient “meatballs.”

-This Creamy Orzo (along with this Chicken Orzo and Creamy Pesto Orzo) are all on frequent rotation at my home — we have one of these creamy orzo dishes at least every other week.
-They’re easy to make and every member of the family loves them!
-Plus I’m always excited to “sneak” more veggies onto my kiddos’ plates.
+This Creamy Orzo (along with Chicken Orzo and Creamy Pesto Orzo) is on constant rotation at my house.
+One of these creamy orzo dishes shows up at least every other week.
+They’re quick to make, and every member of the family loves them.
+I also love being able to sneak more veggies onto my kids’ plates.

-So after recently perfecting and sharing this one-pot Meatballs and Rice, I had the idea to combine the two meals — joining the “meatballs” with the creamy orzo.
-The result?
-A huge dinner winner!
-I can’t wait to hear what you think of this recipe!
+After recently perfecting and sharing my one-pot Meatballs and Rice, I had the idea to bring the two meals together by pairing meatballs with creamy orzo.
+The result is a big dinner win, and I can’t wait to hear what you think of this recipe!

 One Ingredient Meatballs